-But if you are one of the thousands of UK residents who have been diagnosed with angina, this shouldn’t put a stop to your travel plans.
+But if you have angina, it shouldn’t put a stop to your travel plans.
 It just means a little careful planning beforehand might be necessary to ensure you have a great trip away.

 As with any medical condition, it’s important to visit your doctor or GP before booking any holiday, so you know that you are safe to travel with angina.
 After all, they have your best interests at heart and will know whether you are fit enough to travel.
 It’s also a good opportunity to raise any health concerns with them about your choice of destination, length of holiday and what kind of activities you plan to do.

 Travel insurance for angina

 It’s always a good idea to buy travel insurance, especially if you have a pre-existing medical condition like angina.
 Just knowing that you are covered in the event of a medical emergency will give you peace of mind, allowing you to enjoy a worry-free and relaxing holiday.

 An important thing to remember is that when buying travel insurance, you have to declare your angina and any other pre-existing medical conditions, even if you take medicine to control them.

 This enables your provider to offer you the correct policy, as failing to mention your conditions could invalidate your insurance, and that’s the last thing anybody wants.

 - If your doctor is happy for you to travel and you’ve already bought travel insurance, here are a few more travel tips to help you travel safely.